alexpods/angular2-universal-starter/README.md

 npm run unit:watch

 # run unit tests for specified directory (path must be relative to root directory)
-# currentyl you can specify paths only for "src" directory
+# currently you can specify paths only for "src" directory
 npm run unit src/app

 # run unit tests for specified file and start watch for changes